BhuvanMohan2005/Colour-Dodger/README.md

 **Color Swap Dodger** is an addictive color-matching reflex game where you control a glowing orb that can swap between 4 vibrant neon shades.
 Your goal?
 Match the orb's color with falling blocks by pressing `SPACE` — or it’s Game Over!

-Built as a solo 10-day challenge, this arcade-style game features:
+Built as a arcade-style game with features:
 - Dynamic obstacles
 - Vibrant neon visuals
 - Sound effects & music